top of page

 Health Care

-Health Care is a human right.
-Every Coloradan — regardless of age or income — should have access to affordable comprehensive health care, including primary care, prescriptions, hospitalizations, reproductive health, mental and behavioral health (including inpatient treatment) services, dental, and specialty care.
+Affordable, accessible health care is essential for Fort Collins families and communities across Colorado.
+Every Coloradan, regardless of age or income, should have access to affordable, comprehensive health care, including primary care, prescriptions, hospitalizations, reproductive health care, mental and behavioral health care, dental care, and specialty care.
 No Coloradan should risk losing their home or their life savings if they get sick.
-I support expanding mental health and substance abuse treatment programs as well as ensuring that those who need mental health services and/or addiction treatment are not simply incarcerated instead.

-I remain focused on reducing the cost of health care in our state and improving patient outcomes while exploring alternatives to our current health care delivery system.
-In addition to passing a bill that provides great transparency and affordability for patients by limiting hospital facility fees, I have passed legislation that provides $1M in funding to our health care providers so that they can provide culturally competent care to LGBTQ+ Coloradans along with other priority populations.
+I have passed legislation to limit hospital facility fees, as well as legislation that provides $1M in funding to our health care providers so that they can provide culturally competent care to LGBTQ+ Coloradans along with other priority populations.
 I have also passed legislation that protects health care workers from doxxing

 Workforce & Economic Opportunity